PythonADI/python-122/docs/homework_2.md

 5. Test all your scripts to ensure they work as expected.

 ## Evaluation Criteria
-- Proper use of Python syntax and conventions
+- Proper use of Python syntax and naming conventions
+- Correct implementation of type casting
+- Effective string manipulation techniques
-- Implementation of error handling
+- Proper handling of user input
 - Code organization and readability
-- Proper use of Git for version control
 - Following the submission guidelines